Ranger Restart and Coronavirus FAQ - Student

 We will not be fully online unless required by the health department.
 To provide the safest learning environment, we are changing some courses typically taught in person to online in the fall.

-Are changes being made to the fall course schedule?
+Are changes being made to the Spring course schedule?

 I noticed there are two types of online classes, what is the difference?